Detlefff/Detlefff/README.md

 I appreciate any help coming from the community here.
 Feel free, to correct my bad english, my code or any bugs you'll find.

+If you are plannig to develop a plugin, make sure to head over to [Detlefff-Organisation](https://github.com/Detlefff/Organisation).
+Open an issue there, describing, what you wanna do.
+Eventually, someone else is already developing what you want?

 ---
 ## Usage